stackrox/collector/docs/troubleshooting.md

 | parse_micros[syscall]                | Total time used to retrieve an event of this type from falco                                        |
 | process_micros[syscall]              | Total time used to handle/send an event of this type (call the SignalHandler)                       |

+Note that the `[syscall]` suffix in a metric name means that it is instanciated for each syscall and directioni individually.

 ### Sysdig stats -> rox_collector_event_times_us_avg & rox_collector_event_times_us_total